GOB52/M5Stack_FlipBookSD/README.en.md

 * [Convert(ImageMagick)](https://imagemagick.org/)
 * [ffmpeg-normalize](https://github.com/slhck/ffmpeg-normalize)

-(See also each web pages for installation)
+(See also each webpage for installation)

 ### Procedure
 Making data on terminal.